Community and Enterprise Resources

 All Local Government employees are eligible to join the Local Government Pension Scheme including the Executive Directors.
 This is a contributory scheme which operates on the basis of tiered contributions.
 Employees contribute between 5.5% and 11.2% of their pay and the Council contributes 19.3%, effective from 1 April 2011.
 The Council contributes the same percentage for all local government employees regardless of their role.

 Gifts and hospitality

-The Council has established a policy on the declaration of gifts, hospitality and services.
-Generally, no employee should accept gifts, gratuities, etc from any customer or service user other than a token item and frequent personal gifts, hospitality or services should not be accepted from the same source.
+The Council has a register of gifts and services.
+Generally, no employee should accept gifts, gratuities or hospitality, etc from any customer or service user other than a token item.

 Phone 01698 454798